 Vintage designer clothing is unique, original and luxurious.
 With all that said, the greatest feature of vintage designer clothing is its character.

-It is fashion that is fleeting, style is a constant.
+Fashion is fleeting, style is constant.

 When you wear vintage designer clothing, you make a powerful statement: “I’m not one of the sheep who shop at the mall.
 I am my own person, defined by my own unique style.”